DIY DAS and NAS for Media 2020

 Molex power extension (waste, could’ve used the 8 Pin power supply pin; oh well):

 SAS - SATA whip cables (qty 4) - 1 cable occupies a single SAS port and provides 4 SATA connectors.
 This cable is specifically for the BPN EL1 backplane I posted above.
 If your backplane is SAS, you will need an appropriate SAS cable.
+The SATA connectors are on the blue wires connected to one SAS connector on the other end.

 You can use existing disks or for an affordable new option, removing the WD EFRX disks from the WD Easystore or WD Elements external disk enclosures is a great affordable option.
 Best Buy (USA) often has great sales on the WD Easystores.